-These circular routes will take you over babbling becks and through breath-taking moorland, before dropping you back off at the start.
+These circular routes will take you over babbling brooks and through breathtaking moorland, before dropping you back off at the start.

 Roseberry Topping and Cook’s Monument

-The Great Ayton Circular starts at The Royal Oak, 123 High Street, Great Ayton, Middlesbrough, North Yorkshire, TS9 6BW.
+Start at The Royal Oak, 123 High Street, Great Ayton, Middlesbrough, North Yorkshire, TS9 6BW.
+Check out the route.

-The Kettlewell to Starbottom Circular starts at Kettlewell, Skipton, North Yorkshire, BD23 5RW.
+Start at Kettlewell, Skipton, North Yorkshire, BD23 5RW.
+Check out the route.

 Robin Hood’s Bay and Boggle Hole

 With breathtaking sea views along the coastline, this 4-mile circular is easily one of the best walks in North Yorkshire.
 It starts from the Station Car Park, just above the fishing village of Robin Hood’s Bay, and continues along the disused Scarborough to Whitby railway line.
-After around two-miles, you’ll head down the steps into the tiny cove Boggle Hole, which has an impressive little cave.
+After around two miles, you’ll head down the steps into the tiny Boggle Hole, an impressive little cove.
 Then it’s onto the last stretch, which follows a section of the famous Cleveland Way and offers stunning sea views until you return to the village for a well-deserved pitstop at 17th-century pub Ye Dolphin.

-The Robin Hood’s Bay and Boggle Hole Circular starts at Station Road, Robin Hood’s Bay, North Yorkshire, YO22 4RE.
+Start at Station Road, Robin Hood’s Bay, North Yorkshire, YO22 4RE.
+Check out the route.

 Hole of Horcum and Levisham Moor